smclacke/webserv/notes/sarah_stuff/sm_todo.md

 5)
 	memory still having issues.. related to images? if i keep clicking images, it goes up, then run siege with c10 and i get like +300

+6)
+	if rapid refresh, server crashes, sometimes with "handleFile(): write to client failed", sometimes nothing

+**discoveries**

+1) 	OR NOT?? wtf
+	if no space between server end bracket and next server block, server does weird shit still kind of works but the basic testing 1 was caused by there being no space and it throwing 404 for images